logoPostPlanify

 Collaborative AI editorNoYes

 Winner: CoSchedule.
-Hire Mia AI offers significantly more with 1,600+ project templates, AI image generation, and a collaborative editor.
-Buffer's AI Assistant covers basic caption generation but lacks image creation.
+Hire Mia AI offers significantly more with 1,600+ project templates, AI image generation, and a collaborative editor that lets teams work with AI together in real time.
+Buffer's AI Assistant handles basic caption generation and rewrites, but the lack of image creation and the much smaller template library puts it well behind CoSchedule's AI suite.
 For a broader look at how AI is shaping social media tools, see our guide on AI social media tools.

 Analytics & Reporting